oracle/python-oracledb/doc/src/api_manual/pool_params.rst

   attribute is 0, then the connections may remain in the pool indefinitely.
   The default value is 0 seconds.

-  This attribute is only supported in the python-oracledb Thick mode.
+  This attribute is only supported in python-oracledb Thick mode.

 .. attribute:: PoolParams.max_sessions_per_shard